Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 ### Label bin

-**Comment** Covered by previous section but described here for completion

 An initially empty folder whose sole purpose is to read in labels (see the section on [labelling images](#labelling-images) for more details).
 The program does not remove any files in this